SharePoint/sp-dev-docs/docs/sp-add-ins/create-provider-hosted-sharepoint-add-ins-to-access-sap-data-by-using-the-sap-ga.md

 -  **An organizational account in Microsoft Azure**.
 See  [Manually register your app with Azure AD so it can access Office 365 APIs](http://msdn.microsoft.com/library/95479f73-15d7-426e-abdf-ae2c72b5cd33%28Office.15%29.aspx#bk_CreateOrganizationAccount).

+    > [!NOTE]
-     **Note**  Login to your Office 365 account (login.microsoftonline.com) to change the temporary password after the account is created.
+    > Login to your Office 365 account (login.microsoftonline.com) to change the temporary password after the account is created.

 -  **A SAP OData endpoint** with sample data in it.
 See the documentation for [SAP Gateway for Microsoft](http://go.microsoft.com/fwlink/?LinkId=507635).